rmsk2/pwman/README.md

 When using the Windows build script `buildall.bat` the program `pwserv.exe` is built as a Windows GUI application.
 This means it does not own a console and if you start it in a DOS box or a Powershell window the program immediately "returns" but is started in the background.
-You can also put it in the autostart folder which still exists in Windows 11 and can be accessed by entering `shell:startup` after pressing `Win + r` on the keyboard or start it automatically after logon in any other way you see fit.
-If you want to stop it you have to use the Task manger for the moment.
+You can also put it in the autostart folder, which still exists in Windows 11 and can be accessed by entering `shell:startup` after pressing `Win + r` on the keyboard, or start it automatically after logon in any other way you see fit.
+If you want to stop it you have to use the Task manager for the moment.
 Remove `-ldflags="-H windowsgui"` to build `pwserv.exe` as a console application for instance during development.

 The `clp` command allows you to replace the contents of an entry by the contents of the clipboard or to create a new entry holding the contents